rallepalaveev/romcard2/README.md

 If ”\” is pressed while performing a cold reset – the boot sequence will override the ROMcard2 boot so floppy disk can boot.
-Programs are called with “&” followed by the number of the program &2 calls the program which returns a list of programs recorded onto ROMcard2 www.clintech.net/romcard
+Programs are called with “&” followed by the number of the program &2 calls the program which returns a list of programs recorded onto ROMcard2 10 Apr 2022 edit: added new firmware for ProDOS.
+Functions as a standard block device. www.clintech.net/romcard

 Copyright (c) 2021 Ralle Palaveev